neckcen/femto/README.md

 out the default theme for an example.
 You can select your theme by setting the `$config['theme']` variable in `index.php`.

-All themes must include an `index.html` file to define the HTML structure of the theme.
+All themes must include a default template named `index.html.php`.
 Pages can specify a different template by setting the `template` header:

     /*
     Title: Welcome